kratikarathi/kratikarathi.github.io/_pages/about.md

 I've worked as an Actuarial Analyst at an insurance company called iA Financial (and also passed the SOA Exam P!).
 More information about my past internships and co-ops can be found on my LinkedIn : [Kratika Rathi](https://www.linkedin.com/in/kratikarathi/)

 I’m deeply interested in the intersection of statistics and computer science, with particular emphasis on machine learning, large language models, and optimization methods.
-I'm currently working with on a research paper to develop a model to classify different geochemical trends found in the Hawaiian Islands.
+I'm currently working with on a research paper to develop a model to classify different geochemical trends found in the Hawaiian Islands (more information on the 'publications' page!).
+ML is fun and so are my projects 😃.
+Check them out on my Github: [Repositories](https://github.com/kratikarathi)

 Feel free to connect with me if you'd like to discuss statistics, computer science, badminton or Percy Jackson!